 Fluconazole (By mouth)

-Prevents and treats certain fungus infections.
+Prevents and treats fungal infections.
 Belongs to a class of drugs called antifungals.

 DiflucanThere may be other brand names for this medicine.